KiraCore/liquidity-program/LIP_3/README.md

 # 6. Instructions for interacting with the contract

-> Generate ABI so that we can interact with the contract:
+> You can copy generated ABI as follows so that you can interact with the contract:

 ```

-truffle-export-abi
+cd $HOME/liquidity-program/$LIP_ID
+jq -r ".abi" ./build/contracts/KiraAuction.json > ./build/ABI.json
 cat ./build/ABI.json | xclip -selection c
 ```